What to Expect

 I work with children and teens.

-Expressive arts therapy uses creative, hands-on, developmentally appropriate ways of processing emotions and experiences.
+Embodied arts therapy uses creative, hands-on, developmentally appropriate ways of processing emotions and experiences.
 Depending on the child and the clinical fit, this may include art-making, sculpture, movement, sensory-based work, or other expressive approaches.
-Your child doesn't need any artistic ability — the process is about expression, not production.
+Your child doesn't need any artistic ability.
+The process is about expression, not production.

 Yes.
 The work here is studio-based and hands-on, which is central to the therapeutic approach.
 Sessions take place in person in Stillwater.